devzendo/digimorse/NOTEBOOK.md

 This doesn't construct, since the two matrices are not orthogonal.

+Also, using his encode/decode tools is unsuccessful, saying something to the effect that codewords over 32 bits are absurd (perhaps his implementation is only effective for those small lengths?)

 The list of information-carrying columns reported by the `make-gen` and `print-gen` tool shows that there's not a contiguous range of columns on the right-hand side: as observed (16 Oct 2022) the generated matrix does not contain $I$.

 Unsure how to proceed; re-read (Johnson p42), which states:

-"In general, a generator matrix for a code with parity-check matrix $H$ can be found by performing Gauss-Jordan eliminatino on $H$ to obtain it in the form
+"In general, a generator matrix for a code with parity-check matrix $H$ can be found by performing Gauss-Jordan elimination on $H$ to obtain it in the form

 $H = [A \space \space \space \space I_{N-K}]$.